*SPOILER ALERT! *

 Leisha

-how devoted she is to him.
+know how devoted she is to him.
 This ritual is a big deal on their world.
 It

 translates into complete and utter commitment to each other.”